-A World Cup final - and the dampest of squibs.
+A World Cup final - and quite a letdown it was too.
 Pakistan were simply demolished by Australia, who hustled them out for 132 (extras top-scored, with 25) and smashed their way to an eight-wicket victory with a massive 29.5 overs to spare.
-It was quite simply a case of a great Australian team at the peak of the powers, and an enigmatic Pakistan side at their worst.
+It was quite simply a case of a great Australian team at the peak of their powers, and an enigmatic Pakistan side at their worst.

 A better day for England, as they dismissed New Zealand for what was then the lowest total in a Lord's Test - a paltry 47.
 Jim Laker and Tony Lock shared nine wickets on a spiteful, rain-affected pitch, and the following day the Kiwis were skittled for 77 to complete an innings defeat.
 In all, the match lasted less than 12 hours.

 Another England-New Zealand Lord's Test, and a nervy denouement.
 England scrambled to a draw with only two wickets left, thanks to Alec Stewart, who made 119 in the second innings, and Steve Rhodes, who made 32 and 24, both not out, and batted for nearly six hours in the match.
 New Zealand's star was Dion Nash, who became the first man to score a fifty and take ten wickets in a Lord's Test.
 His side should have won, but some execrable declaration batting on the fourth day - they plodded along to 211 for 5 off 68 overs - ultimately cost them, along with bad light, which prevented Nash bowling at the tailenders at the death.